A topic from the subject of Analytical Chemistry in Chemistry.

 1. Collect a water sample (approximately 100 mL) in a clean container.

-2. Rinse the test cuvette with the water sample three times.
+2. Rinse the test cuvette three times with distilled water, then once with the water sample.

 3. Fill the test cuvette with the water sample to the 10 mL mark.

-4. Add the test reagent (lead indicator solution) to the water sample, as per the test kit instructions.
+4. Add the test reagent (lead indicator solution) to the water sample according to the test kit instructions.

-Using gloves and safety glasses for safety.
-Carefully following the test kit instructions to ensure accuracy.
+• Carefully follow the test kit instructions to ensure accuracy.

-* Calibrating the colorimeter before use to obtain accurate results.
+• Calibrate the colorimeter before use according to the manufacturer's instructions to obtain accurate results.

 Significance: